Prayer—Communing with God

 When Jesus said to “go into your room, close the door and pray” he was simply talking about finding a solitary place where it’s just you and the LORD.
 It’s interesting that Jesus “as was his habit” often went to solitary places in the wilderness to pray, as shown in Mark 1:35, Matthew 14:23 and Luke 22:39-41.
 How come?
 Because there’s something about nature that’s conducive to encountering the Creator.

-I think this is why men in particular are attracted to outdoor activities—like hunting, hiking, kayaking, fishing, etc.—because on some primal level they encounter God who is revealed in creation (Psalm 19:1-4, 97:6 & Romans 1:20).
+I think this is why people are attracted to outdoor activities—like hunting, hiking, kayaking, fishing, etc.—because on some primal level they encounter God who is revealed in creation (Psalm 19:1-4, 97:6 & Romans 1:20).
+Paul & his ministry companions understood this:

 Let me bring something up that all hard-working ministers can relate to: Recently someone insinuated that it must be great to be a full-time minister because of all the supposed time off.
 I just smiled and allowed him to continue in his arrogant ignorance (although my wife humbly spoke of the constant work and devotion necessary for serving in full-time ministry).
 The guy simply wasn’t aware of what it takes to run a world outreach ministry, including the determination and focus it takes to write books that are often over 250 pages.